Finding Your Raleigh, Durham, Cary or Chapel Hill NC Wedding Venue

 NC Beach Wedding Venues

 Beach weddings come with their own set of rules.
 Permitting varies by beach.
-The ideal option is to rent a house or book a wedding venue that has a portion of beach it can authorize for your ceremony.
+The ideal option for your coastal destination wedding is to rent a house or book a wedding venue that has a portion of beach it can authorize for your ceremony.
 Obviously, weather is a huge factor for these events.
 We strongly advise an interior backup plan.

 Hotels and clubs are still a go-to when it comes to venues that have great all-inclusive packages.
 These locations already have tables, chairs, flatware, food and beverage in-house.
-So, when they quote you they typically package it all together.
-Keep in mind, they typically add gratuity.
+So, your quote will typically package all these items together.
+Keep in mind, the venues typically add gratuity.

 Downtown Wedding Venues